OpenDSA/OpenDSA/RST/en/Background/Summations.rst

 where :math:`\gamma` is Euler's constant and has the value 0.5772...

-Most of these equalities can be proved easily by mathematical induction (see Module :numref:`<Proofs>`).
+Most of these equalities can be proved easily by a :ref:`proof by induction <Proofs>`.
 Unfortunately, induction does not help us derive a closed-form solution.
 It only confirms when a proposed closed-form solution is correct.
-Techniques for deriving closed-form solutions are discussed in Module :numref:`<AdvSumm>`.
+There are techniques for deriving
+:ref:`closed-form solutions <AdvSumm>`.

 The running time for a recursive algorithm is most easily expressed by a recursive expression because the total time for the recursive